nyxssmith/LamplighterGame/README.md

  - follow lead: just follow the leader
  - attack: will attack any enemy on sight
  - focus attack: will follow and all members will gang up on the players target, ignoring if they are attacked or not, until player target is dead

+equiping is only primary slot
+ALL npcs only use primary item you have option to give npc a primary item this will
+ - swap their primary to their secondary and use what is given
+ - if given lamplighter stick, then will put that as secondary if you have a primary and so do they, option = swap them if you have no primary and they have yours, option = take

+you have option to give them an artifact
+ - if they have one you gave, it will be swapped out
+ - if you have none, you will take it from them
+ - if they have none, it will give them yours

 ## missions